gutentag2012/form-signals/docs/guide/react/basic-usage.md

 The basic principles of form submission are the same as in the core library.

-It is recommended to use a default html `form` element to wrap your form and hook into the `onSubmit` event.
+It is recommended to use a default HTML `form` element to wrap your form and hook into the `onSubmit` event.

 ```tsx {10-13,17-18}
 export default function MyForm() {